 The Blog How to get rid of self harm scars

 Here at Contour Clinics we have treated many patients’ self harm scars using fractional laser.
-You may have heard about fractional laser as a highly successful method of rejuvenating the skin and reversing signs of ageing and acne scarring, and it works in the same way to heal self harm scar tissue.
+You may have heard about fractional laser as a highly successful method of rejuvenating the skin and reversing signs of ageing, keloid scars, and acne scarring, and it works in the same way to heal self harm scar tissue.
 Using micro columns of laser beams that are highly absorbed by water, the beams cause micro trauma to the treatment area whilst leaving the surrounding skin in tact.
-These undamaged cells then move into the treated areas allowing rapid healing to occur.
-Collagen remodelling then begins to take place in the weeks following the treatment.
-The number of treatments required to treat self harm scars varies from patient to patient and depends on a number of factors including the severity of the scars and the chosen treatment settings and can be anywhere from three up to eight sessions.
+These undamaged skin cells then move into the treated areas allowing a rapid healing process to occur.
+Collagen remodelling then begins to take place in the weeks following laser treatments.
+The number of scar revision surgery scar procedures required to treat self harm scars varies from patient to patient and depends on a number of factors including the severity of the self harm scars and the chosen treatment settings and can be anywhere from three up to eight sessions.
 Results are permanent and patient satisfaction levels are high.

 Before Fractional Laser After 10 sessions of Fractional Laser

-Many patients who have successfully treated their self harm scars describe their experience as life changing, to not have to hide away or feel shame and face questions or stares from strangers.
-The world of cosmetic medicine can help you on your journey of self improvement, visit one of our experienced and caring doctors today for your complimentary consultation.
+Many patients who have successfully treated their self harm scars describe their scar revision surgery experience as life changing, to not have to hide away or feel shame and face questions or stares from strangers.
+The world of cosmetic medicine can help you on your journey of self improvement, visit one of our experienced and caring doctors today for your complimentary scar treatment and laser resurfacing consultation.
 For more information on scar removal click here.

 If you are experiencing thoughts of self-harm, suicide, hopeless or helplessness please see your regular General Practitioner or call Lifeline 24 hours/day on 13 11 14.